symbol/symbol-docs/source/concepts/node.rst

     Catapult’s Performance Advantage: A Four-Layered Architecture

-The four-layered architecture allows developers to update any of these tiers without disrupting the others, improving security.
+The four-layered architecture allows developers to update any of these tiers without disrupting the others, which improves security.

 NEM nodes are represented in the two first layers.
 The blockchain server and the Rest API can be run separately, having two types of nodes: